 - Milk: Any milk works.
 I used dairy-free unsweetened almond milk.

-How to Make Chocolate Chip Muffins
+How to Make Healthy Chocolate Chip Muffins

-- Reduce heat to 375 degrees F and bake for another 10-11 minutes or until a toothpick inserted in the centre comes out clean.
-No need to remove whole wheat chocolate chip muffins from the oven to wait for the temperature to come down.
-This lower temperature will continue baking muffins inside.
+- Reduce heat to 375 F and bake for another 10-11 minutes: Or until a toothpick inserted in the centre comes out clean.
+No need to remove muffins from the oven to wait for the temperature to come down.
+Then remove muffins and let them cool on a wire rack for about 5 minutes.

 - Nutmeg: Not a fan of cinnamon, use a pinch of nutmeg for a nutty warm taste.